fivetran/terraform-provider-fivetran/docs/resources/destination.md

 - `config` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--config))
 - `group_id` (String) The unique identifier for the Group within the Fivetran system.
 - `region` (String) Data processing location.
 This is where Fivetran will operate and run computation on data.
-- `service` (String) The connector type name within the Fivetran system
+- `service` (String) The destination type name within the Fivetran system.
 - `time_zone_offset` (String) Determines the time zone for the Fivetran sync schedule.

 ### Optional